-Students who are not receiving financial assistance may appeal Academic Warning or Suspension Status directly to the division Dean.
-All academic appeals are addressed in writing to the division Dean and must be accompanied by proper documentation.
+Students who are not receiving financial assistance may appeal Academic Warning or Suspension Status directly to the Dean of Instruction.
+All academic appeals are addressed in writing to the Dean of Instruction and must be accompanied by proper documentation.
 Appeals must be received before the next enrollment period.